 The tributes contained here have been added at the request of victims/survivors themselves or their families.
 If you would like to receive more information about creating a tribute for a loved one, or would like to have your own story added as a survivor of an impaired driving crash, please refer to our national website.

 Family and friends can set up a Memorial Tribute Fund (PDF) in memory of their loved one which celebrates and commemorates their life.
 The Memorial Tribute Fund in memory of a loved one is a lasting way to commemorate the life of someone special while raising money to help fight impaired driving and support victims/survivors of this violent crime.
-For more information, contact us at 1-800-665-6233.
+For more information, please contact us at 1-800-665-6233.

 The Memorial Wall at MADD Canada’s National Office is a lasting and moving tribute to those who have been killed or injured in an impaired driving crash.
 Photographs of victims/survivors line the walls and common meeting rooms under a banner stating “We Remember.”
 This beautiful tribute honours all victims/survivors of impaired driving and serves as a powerful symbol of our commitment to stop impaired driving and to support victims/survivors of this violent crime.